 Fellowship in Cardiovascular and Thoracic Surgery at Hofstra Northwell School of Medicine

-Welcome to the Department of Cardiovascular and Thoracic Surgery at the Hofstra Northwell School of Medicine.
+Welcome to the Department of Cardiovascular and Thoracic Surgery at the Hofstra Northwell School of Medicine (now the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell).
 We are recognized as a national leader in the prevention and treatment of heart disease and thoracic diseases.
 Our department focuses on specialized and patient-focused care which is provided by talented and compassionate individuals in a team structure.

 Our mission, like that of the entire Northwell Health, is to deliver the highest quality of clinical care for our community regardless of ability to pay, to educate future generations of healthcare professionals and to actively participate in the search for new advances in medicine through biomedical research.

 We boast one of the most experienced cardiac surgical teams in the Queens, Nassau and Suffolk area.
 We are host to the only accredited cardiothoracic residency on Long Island and one of only five in the NY metropolitan area.
 As an academic affiliate of the Zucker School of Medicine, all of our cardiothoracic surgeons hold an academic rank in that prestigious institution.

 Our focus on quality and progressive state-of-the-art surgical therapies has been consistent for many years.
 We have developed a team approach to the care of the cardiac and thoracic surgical patient that creates several multidisciplinary layers, promoting education, safety and compassionate care.
 We have worked diligently to be sure all members of the care team are imbued with the spirit of excellence, safety and pride in our mission.